lgonzalezrouco/pti/servlets/README.md

 ### 1.1 Booting the machine

-Select the latest Ubuntu imatge (e.g. Ubuntu 14)
+Select the latest Ubuntu imatge and type your username and password:

     user: alumne
     pwd: sistemes